tmikolajczyk/mlops-zoomcamp-project/README.md

 python core.py
 ```

 The function will search for the best model and will save it as a `model.bin` file in a ``prediction_service` folder.
-It will be done automatically but you can check result of modelling process by hand starting mlflow server, e.g.:
+It will be done automatically but you can check result of modelling process by starting mlflow UI, e.g.:

 ```
 shell